SMPTE/ris-osvp-metadata-camdkit/index.md

 SMPTE timecode of the sample.
 Timecode is a standard for labeling individual frames of data in media systems and is useful for inter-frame synchronization.
-   - format.dropFrame: True if the frame rate is a drop-frame format such as 29.97 fps.
    - format.frameRate: The frame rate as a rational number.
 Drop frame rates such as 29.97 should be represented as e.g. 30000/1001.
-Note the timecode frame rate may differ from the sample frequency.
+The timecode frame rate may differ from the sample frequency.

 #### Units